Yarige Salatte Sambala

-Yarige Salatte Sambla is a 2000 Indian Kannada-language comedy-drama film directed by M. S. Rajashekar and produced by B. G. Hemalatha.
+Yarige Salatte Sambala is a 2000 Indian Kannada-language comedy-drama film directed by M. S. Rajashekar and produced by B. G. Hemalatha.
 The film has an ensemble cast comprising Ananth Nag, Shashi Kumar, Suhasini Maniratnam, Urvashi, Anu Prabhakar, Mohan Shankar, and Umashree.
 It is a remake of the Tamil film Viralukketha Veekkam (1999).

 The film was released in 2000 to generally positive reviews from critics who lauded the lead actor's performance and the musical score by Hamsalekha.
+It also emerged as a commercial success.

 Soundtrack

 The music of the film was composed and written by Hamsalekha.